Apollon Smyrnis F.C.: The football team

 1910 was a very important year in the history of Apollon.
 During this year the football team of the club was founded, with swastika as its emblem – a cross which is an ancient Greek symbol.
 Apollon fans loved this sport in particular, giving it the first place in their hearts.
 To this contributed, of course, the club's soccer players with their fighting spirit and their high morals.
 The club competed in football matches with all the teams of Smyrna, as well as with teams of sailors on foreign navy ships that were harboured in the Ionian capital.
 In 1911, Apollon accomplished a victory over the most powerful soccer team of the season, the team of the Austrian warship "Wirintous"!
 It is notable that the Austrian admiral sent a congratulations telegram to the presiding board of Apollon.
 Important also is the victory achieved in 1918 against the almighty team of English warship "Minitor 19", the first warship that had sailed into the harbour of Smyrna, after the defeat of Turkey in the First World War.
 Successes began to come one after the other and before long Apollon became the leading football association of Ionia.
 Characteristically, it won the Championship of football games held in Smyrna continuously on the years between 1917 and 1922.

 In the Olympic Games of Antwerp (1920) the footballers of Apollon, A. Gkillis, D. Gottis, I. Zaloumis and Fotiadis, took part in the Greece national football team.
 The final accomplishment of Apollon in Smyrna was in 1922 when it gained the title of champion.
 Thousands of Apollon fans celebrated this huge success, that was to be the last before the destruction of Smyrna.
 In the football team of Apollon that year were: Kajsaris, Koygjoyntogloy, Tsarls, Taloymis, Mayromma'tis (Haralampakis), Hrysoylis, Kampoyropoylos, Samjos, Papagjannis, Gottis, Gkjlis, Alevizakis, Domeniko, Viglatsis, Zaloumis, Kimitsopoulos, Magoulas, Marselos and the goalkeepers Fotiadis (main) and Zeimpekis (substitute).
 Two of them, Marselos and Hrysoulis, were captured and remained forever on Ionian soil.
 Also, in Smyrna remained as captives, A. and G. Kyrou, members of the council of Apollon, as well as champion of track Kr.
 Persis, the traces of whom were lost from then on.
 The council of Gymnastic Association Apollon Smyrnis, on the last year at Smyrna was composed of: D. Marselos (chairman), J. Garyfalos (general secretary), A. Kyrou (special secretary), and Hatzithomas (cashier).

+During the 2005/06 season Samuel Jolley was appointed interim manager, finishing in the top half of the table.
+Although the club did not continue his employment due to an obvious language barrier.